Scallops are one of the most expensive, but also most delicious, proteins of the sea! But what are scallops?

 Cooking scallops is easy and should be a quick and simple process.
 The number one issues home cooks come across is overcooking and ending up with rubber.

 They don’t require much seasoning or prep work.
 Make sure you rinse and remove the small side muscle.
 It is edible, but chewy.
-Nearly all recipes will have you season them with sea salt and black pepper.
+Nearly all scallop recipes will have you season them with sea salt and black pepper.
 I like a coarse Kosher salt and freshly ground pepper.

 Pat them dry with a paper towel to reduce excess moisture before preparing then you can sear them in cast iron skillet, bake or broil them.
 Grilling, frying and serving raw are also common.
 Scallops are very common in pasta dishes and also risotto.
 There are oodles of scallops recipes out there.

 Searing scallops is probably the most common way to serve them.
-For this you need a good nonstick skillet or cast iron so you won’t need to use any olive oil or butter.
-Fresh scallops need to be super dry to get a nice sear.
+For this you need a good nonstick skillet cast-iron skillet so you won’t need to use any olive oil or butter.
+If using a regular large skillet or stainless steel, you might need a minimal amount of oil to prevent sticking.